AmeliaMN/data-science-in-tidyverse-1/README.md

 This is the repo for the one-day workshop *"Exploring the tidyverse"* taught at [NICAR](https://www.ire.org/conferences/nicar-2019/)'s 2019 confernce in Orange County, California.

 It contains significant changes and additions to the original modules by Hadley Wickham, tailored to a data journalism audience and one-day time frame, including new training data and materials on visualization from Andrew Ba Tran and his [R for Journalists](https://learn.r-journalism.com/en/), my own materials and training sequences on transforming data, and Olga Pierce's materials on modeling and statistics.
-We did keep most of the slides and cheatsheets from the original repo, but created new coding sequences that fall into three main modules:
+We did keep most of the slides and cheatsheets from the original repo, so that they're available for reference, but created new coding sequences that fall into three main modules:

 A. Transforming Data
 B. Visualizing Data